 In 1931 Allan H. Wilson from England had joined Heisenberg's group in Leipzig, and finally it was he who provided the definite answer to the question, of whether a crystal is an electrical conductor, a semiconductor, or an insulator (Fig. 4.6).
 According to his proposal, which then turned out to be correct, the energy bands of the electrons in a crystal are responsible for the differences in the electrical conductivity.
 Here the decisive argument is based on the fact, that the preferential motion of the electrons along a certain direction (of an applied electric field) is only possible, if the electronic states of the energy spectrum relevant under the non-equilibrium exist and can be occupied.
 If a band is only partly filled with electrons we have metallic electrical conductivity.
-On the other hand, one obtains an electrical insulator, if all energy bands are completely filled with electrons, and if at the same time no empty band exists nearby along the energy axis.
+On the other hand, one obtains

+Fig. 4.6 Energy-band model of the electric conductivity of crystals. a A completely filled energy band having a large energy distance ("energy gap") to the next higher, but still completely empty energy band, yields an electric insulator. b A completely filled energy band with only a small energy distance to the next higher, but still nearly empty energy band, results in a semiconductor. c A well, but not yet completely filled energy band yields the electric conductance of a metal an electrical insulator, if all energy bands are completely filled with electrons, and if at the same time no empty band exists nearby along the energy axis.
 Any band which is completely filled cannot contribute to the electrical conductivity, since the distribution of the velocities of all electrons in the band cannot be changed.
 However, in order to conduct an electrical current, the velocities of the electrons must be redistributed in favor of the flow of current, which is impossible for a completely filled band, since unoccupied energy values are not available.
 There then remains as an interesting situation, the case where an empty band exists energetically close on top of a filled band, such that electrons can be transferred from the lower to the upper band by means of their thermal excitation energy.
 Hence, the energy gap between both bands must be sufficiently small.
 In this case we deal with a semiconductor, a subject we will discuss in Chap.
-6.
+6. Typical values of the energy gap are about 0.1-1 eV in the case of semiconductors and about 10 eV in the case of insulators.

-For the theoretical physicists in Leipzig it has taken only 3 years to solve the problem of the electrical conductivity of crystals in terms of the energy bands of the electrons.
+For the theoretical physicists in Leipzig it has taken only three years to solve the problem of the electrical conductivity of crystals in terms of the energy bands of the electrons.